 We all have those mornings when we haven’t gotten enough sleep and awake with puffy darkness under our eyes.
 While concealer can help, what you really need is a gel eye mask to soothe under-eye swelling quickly and easily.

 A gel eye mask is a flexible, lightweight plastic mask that fits over the eyes and is filled with gel in either liquid or bead form.
 Not only does the gel make the mask conform to the shape of your face, but it can also be chilled or frozen.
 When the mask is cold, it helps constrict the blood vessels beneath the eyes to reduce puffiness.

-There are many gel eye masks on the market today, and choosing the right one can be a challenge.
+There are many gel eye masks available today, and choosing the right one can be a challenge.
 You have to decide what type of coverage you want from your mask, whether you need your mask to be suitable for hot therapy in addition to cold, and what other features will make the mask most effective.
-Don’t worry, we’ve got this.
 Our buying guide is a real eye-opener, providing all the tips and information you need to choose the right gel eye mask to keep you looking and feeling your best.

 If you want to use your gel eye mask to treat migraines, sinus pain, and other headaches, you’ll want a model that offers more coverage on the face.
 Opt for a mask that extends up over the forehead and down over the cheeks on either side of the nose to help treat aches and pains that you feel in those areas.